sandhyabhan/FinancialPortfolio/README.md

-# FinancialPortfolio
+# Financial Portfolio
 ## So you’re ready to start investing.
 That’s great.
 Putting your money to work with a successful investing strategy is the foundation to generating long-term wealth.
 Whether you realize it or not, you’re going to be building a financial portfolio.
 And we have made it easy for you :)

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Finacial_Protfolio is a userfriendly webapp to use.
-It is a SpringBoot powered Web Application for Stock Data Analysis.
+It is a SpringBoot powered Web Application which is going to make it easy for you to manage your investments.

 ## Features